 - Sift your almond flour, salt and icing sugar together through a fine-mesh sieve.
 This can take a while if the flour is a bit coarse so you may need to use a metal spoon to push the mixture through the sieve.

-- When you've added all of your sugar, turn your mixer up to medium-high and give the meringue mixture a good beat until it forms soft peaks that bend back on themselves, rather than stand up straight.
+- When you've added all of your sugar, turn your mixer up to medium-high and give the meringue mixture a good whisk until it forms soft peaks that bend back on themselves, rather than stand up straight.

 - Add your vanilla extract and fold in just a few times to start to incorporate.